 Check Reddit for ideas.
 Reddit is a community of communities.
 There are plenty of communities of people conversing in their native languages on every conceivable niche.
 Check out

 Tips on How To Learn Spanish

 - Find a teacher on iTalki who knows something about your interests and passions.
-This is a great way to not only speak about the things you are interested in but have someone correct your grammar and pronunciation.
+This is a great way to not only speak about the things you are interested in but also have someone correct your grammar and pronunciation.
 There are almost 2000 teachers who speak Spanish on the platform the last time I checked.

 - Listen to Michel Thomas Spanish – I used this for a while and while I’ll admit that it’s effective, I do think that it’s limited in scope and should not be used as the only method.
 Thomas had particular methods for teaching languages that you won’t find anywhere else.
 It won’t work for everyone but it’s another channel worth exploring.
 It might work well for you.